 The Potentiometric electrode and the reference electrode can be measured with the help of potential difference and it is directly proportional to the substrate concentration.
 The Potentiometric Biosensors is the sensitivity of enzymes to ionic concentration like H+ and NH+4

 The given reaction is associated with the drastic alteration in ionic concentration and they are used for the monitoring urea concentration.
-In generally during the dialysis and renal surgery the urea Biosensor is very useful.
+In generally during dialysis and renal surgery the urea Biosensor is very useful.

 There are many more biological reactions are connected with the production of heat and it forms the basis of thermometric Biosensors.
 The diagram shows the representation of a thermal Biosensor.
-The diagram consists of a heat insulated box fixed with heat exchange.
+The diagram consists of a heat-insulated box fixed with heat exchange.

 Fiber Optic Lactate Biosensor

-The working of the fiber optic lactate Biosensor is based on the measurement of change in oxygen concentration, molecular by identifying the effects of oxygen in fluorescent dye.
+The working of the fiber optic lactate Biosensor is based on the measurement of change in oxygen concentration, molecular by identifying the effects of oxygen in the fluorescent dye.
 The following reaction is reduced by the enzyme lactate mono-oxygenase.

-The oxygen depends on the amount of fluorescence generated by the dyed film this is because of oxygen has a reducing effect on the fluorescence.
-In the reaction mixture the concentration of lactate is increased, oxygen is utilized and as a result, there is a proportional decrease in the quenching effect.
+The oxygen depends on the amount of fluorescence generated by the dyed film this is because oxygen has a reducing effect on the fluorescence.
+In the reaction mixture, the concentration of lactate is increased, oxygen is utilized and as a result, there is a proportional decrease in the quenching effect.
 Hence there is an increase in the fluorescence output can be measured

 Optical Biosensors for Blood Glucose